-A hair 2π cm long lies on the surface of a spherical balloon while it is being inflated.
-The balloon remains spherical at all times, and the hair, which doesn't stretch or shrink, remains as straight as possible on its surface.
+A hair $2\pi \ cm$ long lies fully stretched out on the surface of a spherical balloon while it is being inflated.
+The hair does not expand or shrink during this process.

-3. How is the radius of the balloon changing when it is $4 \ cm$, if the ends of the hair are moving apart at $1 \ cm/s$ at that instant?
-[3]
+1. At the instant that the radius of the balloon is $4 \ cm$, the ends of the hair are moving away from each other (in terms of straight-line distance) at a rate of $1 \ cm/s$.
+How is the radius of the balloon changing at this instant?
+[5]

-SOLUTION.
+Solution.
 The key to understanding this set-up is that it is really only two-dimensional.
 If you were to cut the balloon - imagine that it wouldn't just pop! - along the hair, you would cut right through the center of the balloon.
 A diagram of the resulting cross-section, with various lines and angles drawn in and labelled, is given below.
 Note that the cross-section is just a circle with the same radius as the balloon.